Laplacian Convolutional Representation for Traffic Time Series Imputation: Methodology

 \section{Methodology}

-In this section, we introduce an LCR model for imputing sparse traffic time series.
-The cornerstone of LCR includes the definition of the Laplacian kernel.
-To resolve the involved optimization problem, we seek a fast implementation through FFT in the frequency domain, instead of the time domain.
+In this section, we introduce an efficient LCR model for imputing sparse traffic time series.
+To resolve the optimization problem, we seek an FFT implementation in the frequency domain within the ADMM, instead of the time domain.